-Contractors often propose to exclude terms implied by law.
+Contractors often propose to delete reference to warranties implied by law.
 A general exclusion may be expressed as follows:

-The parties agree that the warranties in this clause and any other warranties expressed elsewhere in the contract are the limit of the Contractor's warranties and are to the exclusion of any implied warranties at law.
+The parties agree that the warranties in this clause and any other warranties expressed elsewhere in the Contract are the limit of the Contractor's warranties and are to the exclusion of any implied warranties at law.